ResNRJwater

 Interreg

-Co-financing Province of North Holland
+Co-financing by the Province of North Holland

-The Province of North Holland is co-funding the project and has provided €100,000.
+The Province of North Holland is co-financing the project and has made €100,000 available.

 Budget